pward123/parallels-udp-forward-repo/README.md

 vagrant ssh -- -C "ip a && sudo nc -ukl 14550"
 ```

-* Open a second terminal window (using bash) and run the following command replacing ##vagrant_guest_ip## with the ip address of the listed in the `ip a` output from the above command.
+* Open a second terminal window (using bash) and run the following command replacing ##vagrant_guest_ip## with the ip address listed in the `ip a` output from the above command.
 You should see the first terminal window display "working".

 ```
 echo "working" | nc -w1 -u ##vagrant_guest_ip## 14550